openhs/docker-firefox-ubuntu/README.md

 --device /dev/nvidiactl --device /dev/nvidia0`.
 Replace `352` in `NVIDIA_DRIVER_VERSION` with the same nVidia driver
 version as on the host.

-Following plugins are pre-installed: NoScript Security Suite, CS Lite Mod, Disconnect, Proxy Switcher.
+Following plugins are pre-installed: NoScript Security Suite, CookieShield, Disconnect, Proxy Switcher.
 They have to be enabled in the standard Add-ons management page in Firefox.